Contents

 Digital Transformation (DX) looks different to every company, so it can be hard to write one definition that applies to all.
 However, we'd generally describe DX as integrating digital technology across all business areas.
 In doing so, it results in significant changes to how businesses function and deliver value to customers.

-More than that, it's a cultural change that requires organisations to continually challenge the norms, experiment, and be okay with failure.
+More than that, it's a cultural change that requires organizations to continually challenge the norms, experiment, and be okay with failure.
 Sometimes, this means walking away from comfortable, long-standing business processes in favour of new practices that are still being defined.

 Why does Digital Transformation matter?

-According to the Worldwide Digital Transformation Spending Guide, spending on the digital transformation (DX) of business practices, products, and organisations continues at a solid pace despite the challenges presented by the pandemic.
+According to the Worldwide Digital Transformation Spending Guide, spending on the DX of business practices, products, and organisations continues at a solid pace despite the challenges presented by the pandemic.
 In fact, IDC projects that global spending on DX technologies and services will grow 10.4 per cent in 2020.
 That compares to 17.9 per cent growth in 2019 "but remains one of the few bright spots in a year characterised by dramatic reductions in overall technology spending," IDC notes.

 At a recent event, IT leaders said that consumer behaviour had shifted in many ways since the start of the pandemic.
-A professor at the MIT Media Lab, Sandy Pentland described how optimised, automated systems in areas like supply chain management broke down when faced with rapid shifts in both demand and supply.
+A professor at the MIT Media Lab, Sandy Pentland, described how optimised, automated systems in areas like supply chain management broke down when faced with rapid shifts in both demand and supply.

 Data shows that the biggest shifts were around food.
 Both home cooking and online grocery shopping — a category that has generally been resistant to being moved online — will probably stay more popular with consumers than in the past.
 Cashless transactions are also gaining steam.
 On the B2B side, data shows remote selling is working.
 For CIOs, this means experimenting is no longer optional.
 55.7